MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 Cook
 book
 ```
+### Regular expressions substitutions

 It is also possible to use regular expressions to dynamically replace text
 using capturing groups, and substitutions.
+Capture groups can be referenced in
+the `<substitute>` string using the dollar sign (`$`) character before the
+group identifier.

 In the following example, the `-replace` operator accepts a username in the form
 of `DomainName\Username` and converts to the `Username@DomainName` format: